-Community Christian Reformed Church is a “come as you are” place.

-Community Christian Reformed Church is a “come as you are” place, where people who shy away from church are surprised at how welcome and comfortable they are.
+Community Christian Reformed Church is a “come as you are” place, where people who shy away from church are surprised at how welcome and comfortable they feel.

 Community lives up to its name, not only welcoming neighborhood folks into the building for worship services and youth events, but also into their homes for Bible studies, and even going out to the surrounding area for ministries as diverse as block parties and prayer walks.
 In particular, they reach out to the residents of nearby Arbor Park Apartments, ministering to them at their location.

-There are numerous opportunities for discipleship: two Bible fellowship groups for women, one for men, one for all adults, two household groups, one at the Arbor Apartments, and an Alpha group that is good for newer believers.
-Children of all ages and abilities receive biblical guidance as well, from K-12th grade Sunday school classes, including a class for special needs kids, to GEMS, Cadets, and three youth groups.
+There are numerous opportunities for discipleship: two Bible fellowship groups for women, one for men, one for all adults, two household groups, and an Alpha group that is good for newer believers.
+Children of all ages and abilities receive biblical guidance as well, from Sunday School, GEMS, Cadets and THUGS High School Youth Group.

-People are encouraged to use all their gifts, even the unusual ones, such as crafting.
+People are encouraged to use all their gifts, even the lesser known gifts, such as crafting.
 They have a group that makes items to donate to various causes.

 It is not financial wealth that fuels this neighborhood commitment, but prayer.
-Several prayer groups meet weekly.
-They hold monthly prayer services on Sundays.
+Two prayer groups meet weekly - on Sunday morning and Wednesday evening.
 There is even a dedicated email address for the prayer chain.
-Now, in particular, they are stepping out in prayer and in faith to fund a building addition to deepen their ability to serve.

 Investments & Connections

 They partner with Cascade Fellowship CRC to bring a mobile food truck to the neighborhood once a month.
 100 households benefit from this need-based ministry, but Community also sees this is a chance to listen to their neighbors and develop friendships.
 As a result, some people who come for food, wind up coming to church.